This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Forest Ecosystems”.

 b) Madhya Pradesh

-Explanation: Mizoram has the highest percentage are covered by forests.
+Explanation: Mizoram has the highest percentage is covered by forests.
 The state is host to numerous species of birds, wildlife.
 This is followed by Lakshadweep.
 Mizoram covers about 88% of its land with forest.

 6. Forest plays an important role in ecosystem.